TL:DR

 • The data is not secured through end-to-end encryption at rest and in transit.

-• There is a criticism that in one of the “Google workspace Admin Help” articles, it says that confidential mode does not prevent user from taking print screen shots or photos of the message and attachments.
+• There is a criticism that in one of the “Google workspace Admin Help” articles, it says that confidential mode does not prevent user from taking screenshots or photos of the confidential message and attachments.
 Now to be fair, this could be a problem in any system, so we don’t really hold it against the implementation in this case.

 • It is mentioned in Google’s HIPPA implementation guide that “customers are responsible for determining if they are a business associate (and whether a HIPPA Business Associate Agreement (BAA) with Google is required) and for ensuring that they use Google services in compliance with HIPAA.
 This guide is 10 pages long and can be read here.
 The point here is Google is HIPAA compliant then why does it need 10-page instructions for users to become compliant?